1.3. Binary Utility Differences¶

 }

-This adjustment to the definition of func_a will prevent func_a from being inlined anywhere where it is referenced and avoid any potential of defining a_label multiple times in the same compilation unit.
+This adjustment to the definition of func_a prevents func_a from being inlined anywhere where it is referenced and avoid any potential of defining a_label multiple times in the same compilation unit.

-The TI Arm Clang (tiarmclang) Compiler Tools include LLVM-based versions of the C++ Name Demangler Utility (tiarmdem) and the Name Utility (tiarmnm).
-While the LLVM-based versions of these utilities are functionally equivalent to the armcl compiler tools’ versions, the command-line interfaces for the new versions are different from the armcl versions.
+The TI Arm Clang (tiarmclang) Compiler Tools include an LLVM-based version of the C++ Name Demangler Utility (tiarmdem).
+While the LLVM-based version of this utility is functionally equivalent to the TI ARM compiler tools’ version, the command-line interface for the new version is different from the TI ARM version.

 The C++ name demangler (tiarmdem) is a debugging aid that translates C++ mangled names to their original name found in the relevant C++ source code.
 The tiarmdem utility reads in input, looking for mangled names.
 All unmangled text is copied to output unaltered.
 All mangled names are demangled before being copied to output.

-The syntax for invoking the C++ name demangler is:
+The syntax for invoking the C++ name demangler provided with tiarmclang is:

 tiarmdem [options] <mangled names ...>